Executive Vice Dean for Academics and Chair of Medical Education, Dell Medical School

-Dr. Susan Cox has been with The University of Texas Southwestern Medical Center 23 years, serving most recently as the associate dean of Medical Education and the Accreditation Council for Graduate Medical Education (ACGME) Designated Institutional Official.
-Her duties included oversight of the 94 ACGME-approved residency and fellowship programs, administrative responsibility for the university's Continuing Medical Education and Public Education programs, the course director of the newly created UT Southwestern Academic Colleges, and oversight for the UT Southwestern/Seton Austin Medical Education Programs.
+At UT Southwestern, her duties included oversight of the 94 ACGME-approved residency and fellowship programs; administrative responsibility for the university's Continuing Medical Education and Public Education programs; course director of the UT Southwestern Academic Colleges; and oversight for the UT Southwestern/Seton Austin Medical Education Programs.

-Dr. Cox's expanding interest in education has led to significant scholarly activities in pursuit of excellence in education.
-Notably, her involvement with the Association of Professors in Gynecology and Obstetrics (APGO) and her participation in its Undergraduate Medical Education Committee (2001-2006) have resulted in a number of peer-reviewed journal articles and many other media, primarily in areas such as establishing educational objectives, recruitment, clerkship director development, faculty development, developing clinical skills, dealing with difficult students, teaching techniques and evaluation of students and programs.
+Her expanding interest in education led to significant scholarly activities in pursuit of excellence in education.
+Notably, her involvement with the Association of Professors in Gynecology and Obstetrics (APGO) and her participation in its Undergraduate Medical Education Committee (2001-2006) have resulted in a number of peer-reviewed journal articles and many other media stories, primarily in areas such as establishing educational objectives, recruitment, clerkship director development, faculty development, developing clinical skills, dealing with difficult students, teaching techniques and evaluation of students and programs.
 She is a past president of APGO and a past member of the Council of Resident Education in Obstetrics and Gynecology.
-In 2006 she was elected to the UT System Academy of Educators and is also past president of the academy.
+In 2006, she was elected to the UT System Academy of Educators and is also past president of the academy.